20 Oct 2025 Exámenes Trinity C1: ejemplos para practicar + TIPS

 Examen Trinity C1 Ejemplo Modelo 1

-Firstly, os dejamos un enlace para acceder a un listening parecido a los exámenes Trinity C1 ISE III en Youtube.
-Then, lo podrás practicar en Youtube.
+Firstly, te dejamos un vídeo de listening parecido a los exámenes Trinity C1 ISE III.
+Then, lo podrás practicar.
 Finally, en nuestras clases lo podrás corregir.

 You’re going to hear a talk about aquaculture.
 You will hear the talk twice.
 The first time, just listen.
 Then I’ll ask you to tell me generally what the speaker is talking about.
 Are you ready?